-High winds 'a recipe for explosive fire growth' in Southern California
+California fires: High winds are a recipe for 'explosive' growth

 The freeway has since reopened, but some ramps remained closed.

-Firefighters continued working Wednesday night to keep the fire from jumping west of 405 and battling some flareups, said Peter Sanders, a spokesman for the Los Angeles Fire Department.
+Firefighters worked Wednesday night to keep the fire from jumping west of 405 and to battle some flare-ups, said Peter Sanders, a spokesman for the Los Angeles Fire Department.

 Smoky hazards